 https://kodiak.ca/celebrating-30-years-of-kodiak/feed/ 0

 Celebrating 30 Years of Kodiak – Video https://kodiak.ca/celebrating-30-years-of-kodiak-video/ https://kodiak.ca/celebrating-30-years-of-kodiak-video/#respond Sat, 28 Sep 2024 07:12:17 +0000 https://kodiak.ca/?p=8916 Highlighting the milestones and evolution that shaped Kodiak into the company it is today.
-This short video features archival photos, early drilling equipment, and reflections from our journey, celebrating the people, projects, and progress that have defined our first 30 years.
+This short video features throwback photos, early drilling equipment, and reflections from our journey.
+Celebrating the people, projects, and progress that have defined our first 30 years.

 The post Celebrating 30 Years of Kodiak – Video appeared first on Kodiak Drilling.